akulisek/dynamo-DPRS/README.md

 Dynamo

 ### 29.3
 We have successfully finished integrating ELK stack into our system.
-Logs are being centralized, Kibana is set up (displays logs), we have created single "not-yet-REST-API" method ($PROXY_IP/dynamo-node-webapp/dynamo/hello/$USER_INPUT) which responds with "Hello $USER_INPUT!" from one of the java app containers.
+Logs are being centralized, Kibana is set up (displays logs), we have created single REST API method ($PROXY_IP/dynamo-node-webapp/dynamo/hello/$USER_INPUT) which responds with "Hello $USER_INPUT!" from one of the java app containers.
 We use Consul's key-value store only for storing logserver's IP atm.

 TODO:
 Dynamo